The verdict

 🇮🇹 Milan

-Northern Italian climate.
-Cold winters (2-6°C), hot summers (28-35°C).
-Foggy in winter.
+Northern Italian continental.
+Cold foggy winters (2-6°C), hot humid summers (28-35°C).
+About 2,000 sunshine hours per year.

 Lifestyle and culture